Skyscanner/backpack/packages/bpk-component-aria-live/README.md

 `aria-relevant` determines what sort of changes should be read out.
 By default it is `additions` but can be `removals` or `all`.
 [Read more about `aria-relevant` on MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-relevant_attribute).

 `aria-atomic` is a boolean which determines whether changes should be read out, or the whole region should be read out.
 [Read more about `aria-atomic` on MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions#Use_Case:_Clock).

+`aria-hidden` is a boolean which determines if a screen-reader should be able to navigate to a component.
+Depending on your use-case, it may make sense to apply `aria-hidden="true"` to`BpkAriaLive` so that screen-reader users can't navigate to it.